microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

 ### Suggested Action Providers

->
-To enable "Xaml Suggested Actions" for any control, you can create a `SuggestedActionProvider` feature provider ([example](#sample-implementation)) and register it in metadata ([example](#metadata-registration)).
+To enable "Xaml Quick Actions" for any control, you can create a `SuggestedActionProvider` feature provider ([example](#sample-implementation)) and register it on that control in metadata ([example](#metadata-registration)).

-The `SuggestedActionProvider` is at the core of implementing custom Suggested Actions.
-A control can have multiple Suggested Actions providers, and each will be shown as a separate tab in the Suggested Actions UI.
+The `SuggestedActionProvider` is at the core of implementing custom Quick Actions.
+A control can have multiple Suggested Actions providers, and each will be shown as a separate tab in the Quick Actions UI.
 For example, in the image below, there are two providers: "Actions" and  "Microsoft Xaml Behaviors".

 ![Example Suggested Action Popup](xaml-suggested-actions.png)